CDrummond/music-similarity/README.md

 the file, but starts at -`extractstart` the latest.
 If positive and `extractstart`+`extractlen` exceeds the file length, then the excerpt is taken from the end of the file.
-* `essentia.enabled` should be set to true if essentia is to be used for filtering
+* `essentia.enabled` should be set to true if Essentia is to be used for filtering
-* `essentia.extractor` should containt the math to the essentia extractor - path is relative to `music-similarity.py`
+* `essentia.extractor` should containt the math to the Essentia extractor - path is relative to `music-similarity.py`
-* `essentia.weight` By default Musly is used for similarity score, and essentia is used to filter tracks.
+* `essentia.weight` By default Musly is used for similarity score, and Essentia is used to filter tracks.
 However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score similarity based upon the Essentia attributes.
 This value then configures the